Homeschooling for Beginners

 At the farm...

 Our child was so excited to see some animals such as: horses, dogs, and cats.
-We cannot own any pets due to I have an allergy.
-The only pet she could have is fish.
+We cannot own any pets except for some fish because I am allergic to our furry friends.
 This is really a treat to her holding those cutie kittens.

 Another Poem from Abeka Spelling and Poetry.....